This baby shower is inspired by Mo Willems book, The Pigeon Needs a Bath. You’ll find hand-painted onesies, brunch ideas, a diaper cake, and more.

 Mo Willems latest book The Pigeon Needs a Bath! hit stores on April 1st.

-Host a book themed baby shower centered around this book for a mommy-to-be with these tips and ideas.
+Host a book-themed baby shower centered around this book for a mommy-to-be with these tips and ideas.

 A book themed baby shower is a great way to introduce your favorite children’s book author to your friends and family.
 Here are some ideas for getting the guests involved and to keep gift giving and activities simple.

 - Baby shower activity: Buy plain onesies or plain t-shirts in assorted sizes and have the guests hand-paint a scene from a book, or fun sayings from the book onto the clothing with fabric paint.
+We have a sample for you below.

-Party table decorations don't need to be expensive.
+Party table decorations don’t need to be expensive.
 Use what you already have if you can.
-You've probably seen a lot of these decorations at some point in other blog posts.

 - DIY food table stands